-The International Telecommunication Union (ITU) is the United Nations specialized agency in the field of telecommunications.
-The ITU Telecommunication Standardization Sector (ITU-T) is a permanent organ of ITU.
-ITU-T is responsible for studying technical, operating and tariff questions and issuing Recommendations on them with a view to standardizing telecommunications on a worldwide basis.
+ITU (International Telecommunication Union) is the United Nations Specialized Agency in the field of telecommunications.
+The ITU Telecommunication Standardization Sector (ITU-T) is a permanent organ of the ITU.
+Some 179 member countries, 84 telecom operating entities, 145 scientific and industrial organizations and 38 international organizations participate in ITU-T which is the body which sets world telecommunications standards (Recommendations).